 BAYKO Retail Cabinets

-With BAYKO, just like MECCANO, model railways, MY LITTLE PONY or BARBIE, repeat buys created a major profit stream.
+With BAYKO, just like MECCANO, model railways, MY LITTLE PONY or BARBIE, regular, repeat purchases of small extra items created a major profit stream for Plimpton.

 MECCANO era back card wrapped in a protective cellophane sheet